University of Kansas Field Station

-The Robinson Tract, Fitch Natural History Reservation, McColl Nature Reserve, Rockefeller Experimental Tract, and Nelson Environmental Study Area (including the field office and Armitage Education Center), are situated just north/northeast of the Lawrence Municipal Airport, about a 20-25 minute drive from the Lawrence campus.
+The Robinson Tract, Fitch Natural History Reservation, McColl Nature Reserve, Rockefeller Experimental Tract, and Nelson Environmental Study Area (including the Research and Operations Area and the Armitage Education Center), are situated just north/northeast of the Lawrence Municipal Airport, about a 20-25 minute drive from the Lawrence campus.

 Forest Preserve - Baldwin Woods Area

 The Baldwin Woods area is approximately 15 miles (30 minutes) from KU.

 From the KU campus, proceed to Iowa Street (US 59 Highway) and head south out of town.
 From the junction of K-10 and US 59 Highway on the south edge of town proceed about 6 miles on US 59 to DG CO Rd 460 (also called N 650 Rd).
 Turn left (east) on 460 and proceed 5 miles to DG CO Rd 1055 ( also called E 1700 Rd).
 Turn right (south) onto 1055 and proceed about 1 ¼ miles (just beyond N 500 Rd on the left which goes along the north edge of the Rice Woodland) to a small gravel parking area on the west side of the road at the foot of the hill.

 At the parking area is a wooden sign for the Breidenthal Biological Reserve and a foot gate which affords limited access into the Breidenthal Tract.
 Make sure when parking to NOT block the private gravel driveway on the south edge of the parking spaces.

 The Hall Nature Reserve is 8-9 miles (about 20 minutes) from KU.
 Access is by permission only.